Dr. Kathryn Sikes

 Biography

-Dr. Sikes has a background in cultural resource management, historical archaeology, and maritime archaeology.
-Her research uses primary documents alongside alternative sources of evidence (including artifact assemblages, historic landscapes and buildings, watercraft, pictorial maps, and oral histories) in order to reveal the experiences of people who are underrepresented in the documentary record.
-Archaeological landscapes and material culture are her points of entry into historical relations...
+Dr. Sikes has a background in cultural resource management, historical archaeology, colonial history, and maritime archaeology.
+Her research uses primary documents alongside alternative sources of evidence (including artifact assemblages, historic landscapes and buildings, watercraft, pictorial maps, photographs, and oral histories) in order to reveal the experiences of people who are underrepresented in the documentary record.
+Archaeological landscapes and material culture are her points of ...

-Read More »Dr. Sikes has a background in cultural resource management, historical archaeology, and maritime archaeology.
-Her research uses primary documents alongside alternative sources of evidence (including artifact assemblages, historic landscapes and buildings, watercraft, pictorial maps, and oral histories) in order to reveal the experiences of people who are underrepresented in the documentary record.
+Read More »Dr. Sikes has a background in cultural resource management, historical archaeology, colonial history, and maritime archaeology.
+Her research uses primary documents alongside alternative sources of evidence (including artifact assemblages, historic landscapes and buildings, watercraft, pictorial maps, photographs, and oral histories) in order to reveal the experiences of people who are underrepresented in the documentary record.
 Archaeological landscapes and material culture are her points of entry into historical relationships among people united or divided by ethnicity, race, language, religion, and/or class.
-Her past surveys and excavations have examined 17th-century multicultural settlements and sites of 18th-century urban enslavement in colonial Virginia, as well as 19th-century Irish responses to British administration of coastal waters in Ireland.
+Her past surveys and excavations have examined 17th-century multicultural settlements and sites of 18th-century urban enslavement in colonial Virginia, 19th-century Irish responses to British administration of coastal waters in Ireland, and 19th-century transitions from enslavement to emancipation by African American families and communities.

 Selected Publications